-This is a survey made in July and August 2016 of all the internal medicine and family practice primary care doctors listed on the networks of healthcare.gov plans offered by Anthem, Paramount, Med Mutual-Promedica, CareSource, Molina, and Buckeye Ambetter within 15 miles of 43615, Toledo, Lucas County, Ohio.
+This survey was made in July and August 2016 of all the internal medicine and family practice primary care doctors listed on the networks of healthcare.gov plans offered by Anthem, Paramount, Med Mutual-Promedica, CareSource, Molina, and Buckeye Ambetter within 15 miles of 43615, Toledo, Lucas County, Ohio.
 On each provider network directory connected to the plans on healthcare.gov, I searched for internal medicine and family practice primary care doctors who are accepting new patients.
 I compiled a list of all the doctors listed as accepting new patients, totaling 308.* I called their offices and asked if they were accepting new patients.
-Here are the results of this survey.

 - Anthem Blue Cross Blue Shield has 13, not 39 PCP family practice and internal medicine doctors accepting new patients.
 67% inaccurate.